Statistical data sets - Metadata

 Democratic Republic of the Congo, Cook Islands, Côte d'Ivoire, Cuba, Djibouti,

-Dominica, Dominican Republic, Equatorial Guinea, Eritrea, Ethiopia, Fiji,
+Dominica, Dominican Republic, Equatorial Guinea, Eritrea, Ethiopia, Fiji, Gabon,

-Kenya, Kiribati, Lesotho, Liberia, Madagascar, Malawi, Mali, Marshall Islands,
+Kiribati, Lesotho, Liberia, Madagascar, Malawi, Mali, Marshall Islands,

 Mauritania, Mauritius, Micronesia, Mozambique, Namibia, Nauru, Niger, Nigeria,